-Many fertility centers, especially the larger ones, have satellite offices which can do the monitoring required, which may make it more convenient to get to your appointments.
-Some fertility centers have early or late hours and weekend times to help patients avoid missing work to as great an extent as possible.
-Make sure you know what the possibilities are, and ask for a schedule which is easier for you.
+Many fertility centers, especially the larger ones, have satellite offices that can do the monitoring required throughout treatment, making it more convenient to get to your appointments.
+Some fertility centers also have early or late hours, as well as weekend appointments, to help patients avoid missing work as much as possible.
+Make sure you know what the possibilities are and ask for a schedule that can help accommodate your needs.

 At work, you may be fortunate enough to create your own schedule and avoid having to disclose any information unless you choose to.
 However, for the majority of people who are not in that position, it’s best to find out your company’s policy on absences for medical appointments so you know where you stand.
 Also, determine which coworkers are affected if you have to be away for a few hours on certain days.
 Will someone pick up your work, or will you be able to make it up on your own?
 Consider these factors and make a plan for how your work will get done.

 If you are working remotely or have a hybrid schedule, you may have more flexibility for scheduling your visits.
 An article in Harvard Business Review found that working from home during the pandemic made it easier to manage treatment and made absences less visible.

 Who Should I Tell and What Should I Say?